Together-Java/ModernJava/src/loops/continue.md

 int x = 5;
 while (x > 0) {
     if (x == 4) {
-        continue;
+        x--; // Make sure the loop continues to 3 continue;
     }
     IO.println(x + " is a good number");